jhalbrecht/XamarinFormsMqttSample/Samples/ReadMe.md

 ![](/images/SmallMoves.png)

 I got the self signed certificates to work on mosquitto sub/pub and a python example. .net you're next.
+Added 2 .py examples of pub / sub to mosquitto broker secured by letsencrypt certificate.

 ## Resources